 SCOPE OF STATEMENT

-2. This statement supersedes SSAP No. 40R—Real Estate Investments, paragraphs 11, 12 and 25.

 Effective Date and Transition

 42. The provisions of this statement shall be applied to all assets on the books of the reporting entity within the scope of this statement for reporting periods beginning on and after January 1, 2006.
 The guidance within paragraphs 18-20 was originally amended with the adoption of SSAP No. 95, included in that statement, and effective for fiscal periods beginning after January 1, 2007.
 The original guidance included in this SSAP with tracked changes showing the amendments from SSAP No. 95 are retained for historical purposes within Issue Paper No. 127.

+43. Effective January 1, 2006, SSAP No. 90 superseded paragraph 11, 12 and 25 of SSAP No. 40—Real Estate Investments.
+The superseded guidance was shown as shaded text until date TBD, when those paragraphs were deleted and subsequent paragraphs were renumbered.

 Status: